KiranCS-17/identity-managment/README.md

 25. Running mobile app residing in specific geographic location in cloud (Real, Induced,Relative)
 26. Device access events based on white/black list of biometric information A-Party,CUG
 27. Device access events based on white/black list of speech and guesture of A-Party,CUG
-28. Device access events based on relation of other measuring devices ( relative to temperature sensor, electricity consumption or user or CUG or any one in CUG,usage of    	 data on a day)
+28. Device access events based on relation of other measuring devices ( relative to temperature sensor, electricity consumption or user of CUG or any one in CUG,usage of    	 data on a day)

 **Realization**